COVID-19 Information from The Miami Transplant Institute

 Here are some other important tips to lower your risk for COVID-19:

-- Do not travel, and stay home as much as possible.
-If you must go out, avoid crowds and remain at least six feet away from other people.
+- When you go out, avoid large crowds and remain at least six feet away from other people.

 - Wash your hands often, for at least 20 seconds, using soap and water.
 Use hand sanitizer if soap and water is not available.